vladislav805/RFM-Radio/README.md

 #### Audio service
 Select an audio service that will record sound inside the application before playing it.
 * **Lightweight audio service** is the simplest service.
 Should work in most cases.
 * **Audio service from Spirit3** - a service from Spirit3 with more accurate work with memory.
-The installed Spirit3 application is not required.
+The installed Spirit3 application is **not required**.

 #### Audio source
-Select a source for collecting audio within the application.
+Select a source for record audio inside the application.
 * For modern devices should work "1998, FM".
 * For older devices - "0, DEFAULT" (at the same time, sounds from the microphone can be heard when using the *QualComm driver*)